 The Advisory Board provides valuable advice on strategy and policy, and plays a critical role in the School’s development by providing top-level connections and collaboration.

-Director’s Advisory Group
+Dean’s Advisory Group

 Alumni Advisory Council

 The Alumni Advisory Council supports the Alumni Relations team in managing the alumni network, by ensuring that all services, resources and benefits meet the needs of the membership.